nicola144/personal_site/content/about.md

  <br>

 I like collaborating with people.
 If you do research in very related topics, feel free to drop me an email.
-Some specific topics I am exploring now are:
+Some specific topics I am studying now are:
 <ul>
   <li> <i>Importance Sampling</i> schemes for joint estimation of multiple related quantities. </li>
   <li>Methods of fusion of interventional and observational data for efficient <i>causal estimation</i>. </li>